Storyblok Raises $80M Series C - Read News

 You might notice that we are using a useStore composable to fetch products based on the ids coming from Storyblok API and then save them in a local state.
 Why?
 Let’s find out in the next section.

-Section titled Fetching product data Fetching product data
+Fetching product data

 If you take a closer look to the JSON we fetch from the Storyblok API, you will notice that the bigcommerce_products field contains and array with bare-minimum necessary info about the product like the id, sku and the image: